Parliament House, Canberra: Height

+The 1972 NCDC report stated RL2000 "corresponds with the top of Capital Hill".

 External features

 The design of Parliament House is anchored around two large curved walls that divides the structure into four quadrants.
 Clockwise these are: the formal entrance and event space, the House of Representatives, the executive wing and the Senate.
 These walls are sunken into the hill so that the building appears to emerge from the land, rather that towering over those beneath it.
 The ability for people to walk on the grass roofs over their representatives also represents the people being above the government.
 The entire structure is surmounted by an 81 m flagpole flying the Australian flag.
 The flag is the largest in the country, measuring 6.4 m by 12.8 m, around the size of a double-decker bus.